Dear all,

 The nitrosatability of Pryleugan (imipramine), Herphonal (trimipramine), and Finlepsin (carbamazepine) was investigated under simulated human gastric conditions using a colorimetric measuring method.
 All of them proved to be nitrosatable even at very low nitrite concentrations.
 In the presence of ascorbic acid, the formation of N-nitroso compounds under model conditions was inhibited markedly.
 N-nitroso-dihydrodibenzazepine and N-nitroso-dibenzazepine could be identified by thin layer chromatography as main products.
 The biological effects of these N-nitroso compounds are not known up to now.

-Microbial mutagenicity testing of N-nitrosoiminostilbene and N-nitrosoiminodibenzyl, the nitrosation products of the drugs carbamazepine and trimipramine hydrochloride
+The AMES test is reported negative Microbial mutagenicity testing of N-nitrosoiminostilbene and N-nitrosoiminodibenzyl, the nitrosation products of the drugs carbamazepine and trimipramine hydrochloride

-D Ziebarth 1, T Schramm, R Braun
+[Article in German] D Ziebarth1, T Schramm, R Braun

 Abstract